ScarletTanager/scansion/README.md

 The use of ML to perform metric analysis is not wholly novel.
 There are at least a couple of previous efforts of which I am aware:
-1. Moy, Laney: [Scanning Vergil using a Neural Network](https://community.wolfram.com/groups/-/m/t/1732445) - This is an impressive effort implemented by a (at the time) rising high school senior.
+1. Moy, Laney: [Automatic Metrical Scansion of Latin Poetry in Dactylic Hexameter](https://community.wolfram.com/groups/-/m/t/1732445) - This is an impressive effort implemented by a (at the time) rising high school senior.
 But...
     1. The ratio of training data to test data is far, far too high - 824 lines of training data to 20 lines of test data.
 This means that the model produced will inevitably be highly overspecified and not sufficiently general purpose for my purposes.